cfascina/ibge-postgis/arquivos/ibge/estados/README.md

 <https://www.ibge.gov.br/geociencias/downloads-geociencias.html>

-The path in the last link is: Organização do Território/Malhas Territoriais/Malhas de Setores Censitários ou Malhas Municipais
+The path in the last link is:

 ```tree
 .